RichardPinecone/BigFish-U1-Python-SDK/README.md

 For U1 EVB, UART0/1 has been connected to one UART<->USB chip, and there will be two COM ports in PC<br>
 - UART1 is used to binary flash, and shall be 921600, 8, 1, N
 - UART0 of U1 is used as Python Console port, and shall be 9600, 8, 1, N<br>

+After power reset, there are shall python log information in UART0, such as

+    Executing boot.py
+    Exit boot.py
+    Executing main.py
+    Boot Function ...
+    CTRL+C exit main.py

+The CTRL+C can be used to interrrupt it and enter REPL mode.<br>
+In REPL mode, you can verify all functions refer to [the example py files](https://github.com/RichardPinecone/BigFish-U1-Python/tree/master/examples)

 ## 3.3 Python REPL
 What is REPL?
 REPL is the language shell.
 Its short for Read, Eval, Print and Loop.<br>
 The process is:<br>